yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 [german77](https://github.com/german77) found a simple fix for crashes in dozens of games:  {{< gh-hovercard "9908" "giving" >}} the profile picture to a real 32x32 resolution instead of 0x0.
 That’s it.

-Continuing to work on UI improvements, german77 also {{< gh-hovercard "9941" "moved" >}} the last audio setting “Mute audio when in background” to the Audio section, where it belongs.
+Continuing to work on UI improvements, german77 also {{< gh-hovercard "9941" "moved" >}} the last audio setting "Mute audio when in background" to the Audio section, where it belongs.
 No more wandering around in General for this option.

 {{< single-title-imgs-compare
 	"Good, proper order"